-As someone working within a health setting... from the receptionist through to the nurse you ARE the SCARIEST people on the planet.
+As someone working within a health setting... from first call through to clinician you ARE the SCARIEST people on the planet.

 People are apprehensive about 'opening up' to you unless asked.

 Diagnosis when there are communication barriers is all about finding the pieces of the diagnostic jigsaw puzzle ... you need the help of the people who know the person well to make sure you get enough pieces to build an accurate picture.